iTwin/itwinjs-core/docs/learning/ECSQLTutorial/index.md

 The schemas for iModels are based on [BIS](../../bis/index.md).
 Therefore, the examples throughout the tutorial use the BIS schemas.
 While not required to learn ECSQL, familiarity with BIS is a good idea to get more from this tutorial.

-For a video overview of BIS checkout this Youtube videos:
+For a video overview of BIS:
 > [Understanding iModel Data: An Introduction to BIS (Base Infrastructure Schemas)](https://www.youtube.com/watch?v=PqMkgBysQgg&list=PL6YCKeNfXXd9GjLi9ICRb0pACkR0OHTEH&index=6)

 ## Scope